thunderbird89/esf/stories/story-knock-knock.md

 > "Which beacons?"

-> "Commander Vael'thi's security clearance provides access to seventeen frontier beacons, including—" Shal'mir consulted her datapad, "—the Sol system beacon."
+> "Commander Vael'thi's security clearance provides access to seventeen frontier beacons, including - " Shal'mir consulted her datapad, " - the Sol system beacon."

 The silence that followed was profound.

 Sol system.
 The protected zone.
 The human homeworld, where the Federation operated as humanity's secret representatives in galactic affairs.
-The system had no stargate, and without a jump beacon, interstellar travel was impossible—the single Xenari jump beacon maintained near Jupiter was the only way in or out, used exclusively for covert Federation transport.
+The system had no stargate, and without a jump beacon, interstellar travel was impossible - the single Xenari jump beacon maintained near Jupiter was the only way in or out, used exclusively for covert Federation transport.

 A beacon that could now be accessed by anyone with the stolen encryption keys.

 > "Time to compromise," Thresh'nal said, his voice steady despite the implications.

 > "Unknown, sir.
 If they copied the keys in that fourteen-second window, they could have transmitted them immediately.
 Best case, we're looking at several hours since initial compromise.
-Worst case—"
+Worst case - "

 > "Worst case, they already have ships en route."